offen/website/homepage/content/articles/0020-untold-roads.md

 ### Lots of ways to break your software

 Another thing you will need to think about before you can even start versioning your software are the interfaces you expect your users to use, and those that your users will actually use.
 Just because you do not document a method of your library, it doesn't necessarily mean it will not be used in the wild.
 And just because your database migration script assumes a well defined set of tables in the application database, it doesn't mean some user might have started storing other data in there.
-Applications like Offen will have different constraints than libraries or developer tools do.
+Applications like Offen Fair Web Analytics will have different constraints than libraries or developer tools do.
 It's important to know if *you need to interface with data, code or humans* as all of these interfaces come with their own set of constraints.

 Steering the code being written and the interfaces exposed into a direction where its usage is as unambiguous as possible will pay off when it comes to knowing what you can actually break with a release.
 If you explicitly consider something to be unstable and internal, communicating this clearly will be of great help to anyone who's trying to use your product or build upon it.